TedCha/spark-cluster-computer/README.md

           RTC in local TZ: no
 ```

-If the system clock is synchronized and NTP service is active on each Pi, you're good to go.
+If the system clock is synchronized and NTP service is active, you're good to go.

-Lastly, run the following commands on each Pi to finish individual configuration:
+Lastly, run the following commands to finish individual configuration:

 ```bash
 $ sudo apt update
 $ sudo apt upgrade
 $ sudo reboot
 ```

+If you get a cache lock error after the update command, reboot the Pi try again.

 ## Cluster Setup

+In this stage, we'll setup static IPs, hosts/hostname, public-key SSH authentication, and ease-of-use functions.

-The following steps will need to be done on each Pi.
+**The following steps will need to be done on each Pi.**

 ### 1. Static IP Setup

 Ubuntu Server LTS 20.04 requires Netplan for network configuration.
 Specifically, editing a few yaml files.

-First, find the name of your network interface name by running:
+First, SSH into the Pi and find the name of your network interface by running:

 ```bash
 $ ip a
 ```

 The returned information should look like so:

 <pre>
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000
     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00